web-codegrammer/Javascriprt-Ecommerce-Shopping-Cart/README.md

 By creating this E-commerece Add to cart Page,i have gained a strong understanding of Bootstrap 5 and Javascript

 ## Note
-I have devoted so much of time to make it responsive and beautiful using Javascript and Bootstrap5 if you really liked it then give it a Star.
+I have devoted so much of time to make it responsive and beautiful using Javascript and Bootstrap5 if you really liked it then please 🙏🙏 give it a Star.

 ## Setup:
 - run ```Localhost:Port``` or ```Index.html``` On your Local Machine.